 Limitations of Ridge Regression:

-• No Feature Selection: Ridge regression shrinks all coefficients towards zero, but it doesn't set any coefficients exactly to zero.
-This means that it doesn't perform feature selection, and all predictors are retained in the model.
+- No Feature Selection: Ridge regression shrinks all coefficients towards zero, but it doesn't set any coefficients exactly to zero.
+Basically, it doesn't perform feature selection, and all predictors are retained in the model.
 If feature selection is desired, other techniques like Lasso regression might be more appropriate.

-• Scaling Sensitivity: Ridge regression is sensitive to the scaling of the independent variables.
-It's important to standardize or normalize the data before applying ridge regression to ensure that all predictors are on the same scale.
+- Scaling Sensitivity: Ridge regression is sensitive to the scaling of the independent variables. it helps to standardize or normalize the data before applying ridge regression to see to it that all predictors are on the same scale.

 Real-World Applications: